MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-improvement-actions.md

 search.appverid:
 - MOE150
 - MET150
-description: "Learn how to perform implementation and testing on controls in Microsoft Compliance Manager.
+description: "Learn how to implement and test controls by working with improvement actions in Microsoft Compliance Manager.
 Assign work, store documentation, and export reports."
 ---

-# Assign and complete improvement actions in Compliance Manager
+# Working with improvement actions in Compliance Manager

 **In this article:** This article explains how to **manage your compliance workflow** with improvement actions.
 Learn how to **assign improvement actions** for implementation and testing, **manage updates**, and export **reports**.